-From their website, "WorthPoint Corporation is the largest resource for researching, valuing and buying/selling antiques, art, and vintage collectibles."
+The WorthPoint website says: "WorthPoint Corporation is the largest resource for researching, valuing and buying/selling antiques, art, and vintage collectibles."
 The Worthpoint database now has over 1 billion images and is an excellent resource for finding values for items that are rare or unusual.

 Since eBay completed listings only go back 30 days, a comparable item, or even the exact item, could have sold months or years ago and not be accessible on eBay's history.
 Worthpoint's data goes back since its inception.
 If you sell a lot of collectibles, vintage items, or antiques, a monthly subscription is a good investment to help with proper pricing.